 Benign prostatic hyperplasia (BPH) is not simply "inflammation."
 It's often discussed as multi-factorial, involving:

 Garlic is often praised for general anti-inflammatory effects.
 But prostate enlargement is multi-factorial.
 Reducing inflammation alone does not automatically normalize hormonal signaling or tissue growth patterns.
+Our guide on best prostate supplements covers multi-pathway approaches in more detail.

 That distinction matters.